-- ghc-pkg update (file) The same as register, except that if a package of the same name is already installed, it is replaced by the new one. - ghc-pkg unregister (P) Remove the specified package from the database. - ghc-pkg check Check consistency of dependencies in the package database, and report packages that have missing dependencies. - ghc-pkg expose (P) Sets the exposed flag for package (P) to True. - ghc-pkg hide (P) Sets the exposed flag for package (P) to False.
+- ghc-pkg unregister (P) Remove the specified package from the database. - ghc-pkg check Check consistency of dependencies in the package database, and report packages that have missing dependencies.

+ghc-pkg expose (P) Sets the exposed flag for package (P) to True.

+ghc-pkg hide (P) Sets the exposed flag for package (P) to False.

-- ghc-pkg trust (P) Sets the trusted flag for package (P) to True. - ghc-pkg distrust (P) Sets the trusted flag for package (P) to False. - ghc-pkg list [(P)] [--simple-output] This option displays the currently installed packages, for each of the databases known to ghc-pkg.
+ghc-pkg trust (P) Sets the trusted flag for package (P) to True.

+- ghc-pkg distrust (P) Sets the trusted flag for package (P) to False. - ghc-pkg list [{P}] [--simple-output] This option displays the currently installed packages, for each of the databases known to ghc-pkg.
 That includes the global database, the user's local database, and any further files specified using the -f option on the command line.